Kilonova24/Novafield/README.md

 ## Supported/ Recommended Paid Mods (Optional)

-This modlist was built with compatability in mind.
+This modlist was built with compatibility in mind.
 In the world of paid mods, many people will want different things.
 By no means are any paid mods required.

 The following paid mods are recommended to improve the experience.
 * [Starfield Spacer Overhaul](https://creations.bethesda.net/en/starfield/details/b541b057-8815-4892-be9c-abea7a292663/Starfield_Spacer_Overhaul)